Jesus movement

 The Jesus movement was an evangelical Protestant movement that began on the West Coast of the United States in the late 1960s and early 1970s and primarily spread throughout North America, Europe, Central America, Australia and New Zealand, before it subsided in the late 1980s.
 Members of the movement were called Jesus people or Jesus freaks.

-Its predecessor, the charismatic movement, had already been in full swing for about a decade.
+The Jesus movement predecessor, the charismatic movement, had already been for about a decade.
 It involved mainline Protestants and Catholics who testified to having supernatural experiences similar to those recorded in the Acts of the Apostles, especially speaking in tongues.
 The two movements similarly believed that they were calling the church back to a more biblically accurate version of Christianity.
 Furthermore, they believed that these changes would result in the restoration of spiritual gifts to the church.

 The Jesus movement left a legacy that included the formation of various denominations, church groups, and other Christian organizations, and it also influenced the development of both the contemporary Christian right and Christian left.
 It was foundational in several ongoing Christian cultural movements, including Jesus music's impact on contemporary Christian music, and the development of Christian media as a radio and film industry.